5 from 5 votes

 Cook: 1 hour

-Cheesy Potatoes au Gratin in a baking dish with a spatula.
+Cheesy Potatoes au gratin cooking in a red casserole dish being scooped by a spatula.

 Ingredients